-Germany’s oldest Christmas market (and currently hosting its 583rd market), Striezelmarkt in Dresden is a firm favourite for locals and tourists alike.
-With 11 markets across the region ranging from merry medieval to après-ski in theme, enjoy walking between the stalls surrounded by the scent of cinnamon and gingerbread, and snuggled up in Christmas cheer.
+Germany’s oldest Christmas market, Striezelmarkt in Dresden is a firm favourite for locals and tourists alike.
+With eleven markets across the region ranging from merry medieval to après-ski in themes, enjoy walking between the stalls surrounded by the scent of cinnamon and gingerbread, and snuggled up in Christmas cheer.

 This city of history and culture is the perfect place to house Christmas markets, with 200 wooden chalets selling a wide array of gifts, food and decorations all set in the heart of Bath’s World Heritage Site.
 The markets are distinctly British, with more than 80% of stalls featuring businesses from the region and 99% of all products either handmade in Bath, the UK or overseas with Fairtrade certification.

 The markets are one of the most popular within the UK, having been named The Telegraph’s Best Market of 2017 and the National Outdoor Event Association’s Event of the Year 2017.

 Colmar Markets, France

 Step into a fairytale and explore the winding streets and chocolate-box cityscape of Colmar in France.
 Stalls are hidden between architectural treasures such as monuments, churches and museums, with buildings dating from the Middle Ages to the 19th Century.
 The city plays host to five markets, each like a mini-village where craftsmen, culinary wizards and local artisans flourish.